-Your caregiver will look inside your ears.
+Your healthcare provider will look inside your ears.
 He may blow a puff of air inside your ears.
-These tests tell caregivers if your eardrums look healthy.
+These tests tell healthcare providers if your eardrums look healthy.
 If your eardrum is infected, it will look red and swollen and not move as it should.
 A tympanogram is another test that may be done.
 During the test, an ear plug is put into each of your ears and air pressure is used to see how the eardrum moves.
-It can help your caregiver learn if you have fluid in your middle ear.
+It can help your healthcare provider learn if you have fluid in your middle ear.

 How is otitis media treated?

-- Ibuprofen or acetaminophen: These help decrease your pain and fever.
+- Ibuprofen or acetaminophen helps decrease your pain and fever.
 They are available without a doctor's order.
-Ask your caregiver which medicine is right for you.
+Ask your healthcare provider which medicine is right for you.
 Ask how much to take and how often to take it.
 These medicines can cause stomach bleeding if not taken correctly.
 Ibuprofen can cause kidney damage.
 Do not take ibuprofen if you have kidney disease, an ulcer, or allergies to aspirin.
 Acetaminophen can cause liver damage.
 Do not drink alcohol if you take acetaminophen.

-- Ear drops: These help treat your ear pain.
+- Ear drops help treat your ear pain.

-- Antibiotics: These help kill the germs that caused your ear infection.
+- Antibiotics help treat a bacterial infection that caused your ear infection.

 How can I manage my symptoms?

-- Heat: Place a warm, moist washcloth on your ear to decrease pain.
+- Heat may be used to decrease your pain.
+Place a warm, moist washcloth on your ear.
 Apply for 15 to 20 minutes, 3 to 4 times a day

 How can I help prevent otitis media?

-- Stay away from people who are ill: Germs are easily and quickly spread through contact.
+- Stay away from people who are ill.
+Some germs are easily and quickly spread through contact.